sstubbs/postgres-xl-operator/README.md

 2. `cd operations`.
 3. copy one of the examples into a new file in `custom-resource` and edit `spec.data` as required.
 4. `./setup-postgres-xl-cluster.sh`.
-5. follow on screen instructions
+5. follow on screen instructions.

 ### Delete Cluster

 1. Open a new terminal as the operator must be running in another.
 This isn't needed if it's installed and running in cluster with helm.
-2. `cd operations`
+2. `cd operations`.
-3. `./delete-postgres-xl-cluster.sh`
+3. `./delete-postgres-xl-cluster.sh`.
-4. `enter required cluster name to delete`
+4. Select required cluster name to delete.

 ### List Clusters

 1. Open a new terminal as the operator must be running in another.
 This isn't needed if it's installed and running in cluster with helm.
-2. `cd operations`
+2. `cd operations`.
-3. `./list-postgres-xl-cluster.sh`
+3. `./list-postgres-xl-cluster.sh`.

 ### Extending The Operator
 - Adding a new parameter if required into a custom resource involves adding it to `yaml_structs/$resource_type` and mapping it to structs in `src/structs.rs`